-Use the online service or postal form to apply for form E101 to confirm you remain in the UK National Insurance scheme.
+You or your agent can use the online form service or postal form to apply for form A1/E101 to confirm you remain in the UK National Insurance scheme.

 Use the online service (sign-in or set up a Government Gateway account)

-Fill in form on-screen, print and post to HM Revenue and Customs (HMRC)
+Fill in form on-screen, print and post to HMRC

 Instead of applying online, you can download this form, fill it in and send it to us along with the additional information.
 If you submit the form this way, you can’t track its progress online.